 If you have some bokashi done or about done, you can use it for further composting in trench composting.
 The bokashi liquid also works great as a plant fertilizer.
 It can also be used to unclog toilets & purify the water.

-Let's see some more applications of bokashi in the garden:
+Let's explore some more applications of bokashi in the garden together:

 #1 Feed your worms

 As bokashi is pre-digested fermented foods, it will be very easy for the worms to eat.
 When fed with bokashi, worms tend to grow 10x as fast & produce nutrient-rich castings.
-The chance of the foods getting rotted is also lower.
+The chance of the bokashi foods getting spoiled and attracting bad molds is also lower because it has been pre-digested.

 By feeding bokashi to your worms, you also help increase the good Lactobacillus microbes in their digestive system.
-These little guys will eat up the sticky smell & consequently make the worm bin smell much more pleasant.
+These little guys will eat up the sticky smell & consequently make the area around the bin smell more bearable and nicer.

 Another way we can use bokashi is to: